DETAILED ACTION

 Regarding claim 12, Park discloses a non-transitory recording medium storing a program, wherein execution of the program causes one or more computers of a wireless communication system to perform operations comprising:

-receiving, from a user equipment (UE) by a network node, a registration request message including a slice identifier that corresponds to a wireless communication service provider (i.e., receiving a registration request message including a network slice selection assistance information (NSSAI) for a slice requested by the UE as described in Abstract.
+receiving, from a user equipment (UE) by a network node, a registration request message including a slice identifier that is related to a wireless communication service provider (i.e., receiving a registration request message including a network slice selection assistance information (NSSAI) for a slice requested by the UE as described in Abstract.
 The UE within a specific PLMN uses only S-NSSAI belonging to the configured NSSAI of the corresponding PLMN as described in paragraphs 0151-0155, and the NSSAI has a PLMN specific value for the slice/service type as described in paragraph 0210);

-selecting, by the network node based on the slice identifier included in the registration request (i.e., searching a AMF that support the NSSAI as described in paragraph 0007), one of a plurality of access and mobility management function (AMF) modules that is associated with the wireless communication service provider is identified by (i.e. a plurality of AMF modules as shown in Fig. 9) the slice identifier (i.e., based on the requested NSSAI as described in Abstract), the AMF module associated with the wireless communication service providers providing roaming services (i.e., AMF supports functions including a roaming right check as described in paragraph 0117); and
+selecting, by the network node based on the slice identifier included in the registration request message (i.e., searching a AMF that support the NSSAI as described in paragraph 0007), one of a plurality of access and mobility management function (AMF) modules that is associated with the wireless communication service provider is identified by (i.e. a plurality of AMF modules as shown in Fig. 9) the slice identifier (i.e., based on the requested NSSAI as described in Abstract), the AMF module associated with the wireless communication service providers providing roaming services (i.e., AMF supports functions including a roaming right check as described in paragraph 0117); and

 Park, however, does not expressly disclose: